Skip to Main Content

 Description:

-You will get a $6000 stipend for 10 weeks, a $1000 travel allowance, housing is paid for the entire 10 weeks and add research experience on your CV.
+You will receive a $6,000 stipend for 10 weeks, a $1,000 travel allowance, and housing for the entire program.
+Participation in this program will provide valuable research experience to enhance your CV.

-The Research Experience in ALpine Meteorology (REALM) will rely on the natural scientific laboratory, provided by the nearby Wasatch Mountains and adjacent urban areas, to enhance student awareness of societal challenges, such as water availability and air quality, that requires an understanding of the influence of alpine terrain on weather and climate processes.
+The Research Experience in ALpine Meteorology (REALM) utilizes the natural scientific laboratory of the nearby Wasatch Mountains and adjacent urban areas to study critical challenges such as water availability and air quality, requiring an understanding of alpine terrain influences on weather and climate processes.

-The Department of Atmospheric Sciences at the University of Utah is the leading program for weather and climate education and research in the Intermountain West and is recognized internationally for its expertise in atmospheric studies related to mountain environments, including: measurement, analysis and prediction of orographic precipitation; fire weather applications; and air quality.
+The Department of Atmospheric Sciences at the University of Utah is a leading program for weather and climate education and research in the Intermountain West.
+It is internationally recognized for its expertise in atmospheric studies related to mountain environments, including the measurement, analysis, and prediction of orographic precipitation, fire weather applications, and air quality.

 The objectives for REALM are to: